Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Theoretical analysis

 A neural network learns an approximation of $P$, $\hat{P}$.
-Each time point derived from the alignment process is than an approximation $\hat{\tau}$ for each $\tau \in t$.
-When several neural network approximations of $P$ are trained, multiple estimates are calculated for each $\tau$.
-Taken together, this ensemble can be treated as a sample of measurements of the ``correct'' time point $\tau$, and a confidence interval can be derived.
-In forced alignment, outliers are not uncommon, so a robust statistic like the median of the sample is more useful than the mean.
+Each time point derived from the alignment process is thus an approximation $\hat{\tau}$ for each $\tau \in t$.
+When several neural network approximations of $P$ are used together, multiple estimates are calculated for each $\tau$.
+Taken together, this ensemble can be treated as a sample of estimates of the time point $\tau$ produced using $P$, and a confidence interval can be derived, which can be used as a gradient boundary.
+I offer a forceful note that this confidence interval \textbf{should not} be interpreted as an interval around a ``true'' or ``correct'' boundary between two segments.
+Rather, the confidence interval is constructed for the approximating function between the input data and output time points.
+For some segment combinations, the optimal approximating function may not be able to place a reasonable boundary in some scenarios, and this is simply a shortcoming of forced alignment as a process.

+In forced alignment, outliers are not uncommon, owing to, for example, acoustic models that do not match the data they are being used on well, poorly trained acoustic models, transcription errors, or simply a series of knock-on effects from one seemingly randomly misplaced boundary that the model must then make up for (much as a wave can move through traffic and build up from just one car suddenly braking).
+As such, a robust statistic like the median of the sample is more useful than the mean.
 As such, the boundary the ensemble produces should be placed at the median of $\hat{t}$.

-From order statistics, using the 2nd and 9th ordered values (that is, the 2nd lowest and 9th highest values) as the extremes of the interval will produce an approximately 97.85\% confidence interval.
+From order statistics, using the 2nd and 9th ordered values (that is, the 2nd lowest and 9th highest values) as the extremes will produce an approximately 97.85\% confidence interval.
 Note that this confidence interval is not necessarily symmetric, unlike more familiar confidence intervals calculated based on the mean and standard error (which are more susceptible to outliers).
+It bears noting that that choosing the 2nd lowest and 9th highest values is strictly how this interval is constructed for a sample size of 10; if the sample size changes, such as by adding or removing models from the ensemble, the values to choose for a confidence interval of approximately 95\% will change.
+See \citet{hogg_probability_2015} for more information on constructing confidence intervals in this way, especially for other sample sizes.

 Additionally, little is known about how best to train the approximation $\hat{P}$ since reasonable segment probabilities are difficult to derive \textit{a priori}.
-In practice, one-hot vectors being used for training, a choice which does not align with phonetic theory \citep{kelleyMasonAlbertaPhoneticSegmenter2024}.
-For this reason, one should note that the confidence intervals are based on approximations of distributions that are already less-than-ideal.
+In practice, one-hot vectors are used for training, a choice which does not align with phonetic theory \citep{kelleyMasonAlbertaPhoneticSegmenter2024}.
+For this reason, one should note that the confidence intervals used for the boundary regions are based on approximations of distributions that are already less than ideal.